Mount Carmel, Illinois: Geography

 Mount Carmel is located on the Wabash River, which demarcates the Indiana border.
 According to the 2010 census, the city has a total area of 5.00 sqmi, of which 4.86 sqmi (or 97.20%) is land and 0.14 sqmi (or 2.80%) is water.

 The city was featured in Ripley's Believe It or Not! for its once multicolored bridge over the Wabash River, painted white and black on the Illinois and Indiana sides of the state line, respectively.
 The old twelve span Parker truss bridge, later repainted entirely green, formerly connected Princeton, Indiana to Mount Carmel via Indiana State Road 64 and Illinois Route 15.
 Illinois Route 1 and Illinois Route 15 meet just a few blocks from the bridge.
 One rail bridge runs parallel to the IN-64/IL-15 bridge, and another sits just a few miles south, near the southernmost edge of the city.
 The plans to build a new bridge become reality in 2008.
 After three years of construction the new much wider span opens in January 2011.
-The new bridge is a milestone as Indiana continues its quest to expand Indiana 64 to a four-lane highway as part of their Major Moves Project.
+The new bridge is a milestone as Indiana continues its quest to expand Indiana 64 to a four-lane highway as part of the Major Moves Project.

-As of February 20, 2011 the new concrete and steel beam bridge is fully carrying traffic.
+As of February 20, 2011, the new concrete and steel beam bridge is fully carrying traffic.
 The old bridge has been removed, with the river spans being imploded.

+Climate

 Earthquake

-Mount Carmel is within the Wabash Valley Seismic Zone.
-On April 18, 2008 at 09:36:56 UTC (04:36:56 Central) an earthquake of 5.2 magnitude was centered near the city, and just hours later an aftershock of 4.6 magnitude shook Mt.
+Mount Carmel is within the Wabash Valley seismic zone.
+On April 18, 2008, at 09:36:56 UTC (04:36:56 Central) an earthquake of 5.2 magnitude was centered near the city, and just hours later an aftershock of 4.6 magnitude shook Mt.
 Carmel and its residences.
 It was felt widespread across southern Illinois and eastern portions of Missouri including St. Louis, 123 mi away.
 Aftershocks continued into July.